kentlizardo/cs-423-a2/README.txt

 In order to build this project you must have Visual Studio Build Tools and the .NET SDK installed on your machine.

-Make sure you are in the `PDollar Tool` directory and not the repository folder.
+Make sure you are in the `\PDollar\` directory and not the repository folder.

 Makefile commands and descriptions
 ```